Mecklenburg County to open more COVID vaccine appointments to all adults

 - Group 4: Residents with a medical condition that puts them at higher risk of serious illness and people who live in certain congregate settings.

-– The remainder of Group 4, including additional essential workers and people living in other congregate settings, is eligible to book appointments beginning March 31.
+– The remainder of Group 4, including additional essential workers and people living in other congregate settings, is eligible to book appointments beginning March 31. - Group 5: All adults are eligible to book appointments beginning April 7.

 Get Breaking News & Exclusive Contest in Your Inbox: